microsoft/frontend-bootcamp/step2-09/README.md

 # Exercise

+If you don't already have the app running, start it by running `npm start` from the root of the `frontend-bootcamp` folder.
+Click the "exercise" link under day 2 step 9 to see results.

 1. open up `exercise/src/service/index.ts` and study the signature of the functions to call the service such as the `add()` function

 2. open `exercise/src/actions/index.ts` and fill in the missing content inside `actionsWithService`